Native American History & Culture in Parks

 Honoring Communities of Indigenous Peoples

 The National Park Foundation (NPF)’s work helps rehabilitate and preserve historic sites and artifacts in national parks across the country.
-NPS, NPF, and tribal partners are working to expand storytelling in parks to share a more comprehensive history of the U.S. so we can all gain a greater understanding of our land’s history.
+NPS, NPF, and tribal partners are working to increase collaboration, connect communities to national parks, and expand storytelling in parks to share a more comprehensive history of the U.S. so we can all gain a greater understanding of our land’s history.

 NPF uses the language Indigenous peoples, Native American, Alaska Native, and Native Hawaiian.
 While the intent is to honor inclusivity and be representative of various ways that people identify, we recognize that this language does not account for all identities.
 We recognize the importance of and need for specificity in reference to distinct communities.